Assets

 Using the quality selector in the control bar, a user is still able to manually select an asset that has a higher bandwidth than the available internet connection speed.

-4.0 | Replace a source file
+2.1 | Replace the source file

 When replacing a video, new assets will be generated.
 If the clip is already embedded on your page, viewers will be served the new version as the clip ID remains the same after replacing the source file.
 The historic statistics will also remain intact, even though the old version will not be available anymore after replacement.